kerchunkwow/kermudlet/README.md

 including Items, Areas/Rooms, and Enemies (Mobs).

 ### Python Support
-As needed, kermudlet will utilize Python scripts for supporting utilities in `./pyutils`.
-Currently, these include:
+As needed, kermudlet will utilize Python scripts to maintain supporting utilities whenever Python is a more appropriate tool for the job.
-- `parse_xml.py`: Converts Mudlet's XML profiles to Lua for interpretation by the IDE
-- `find_colors.py`: Search globally for references to Mudlet colors to aid refactoring
-- `gizmogram.py`: Pass messages to a Telegram chatbot via command-line arguments (e.g., forward chat messages)

 ## Technical Details
 - Primary scripts are [Lua 5.1](https://www.lua.org/manual/5.1/)